How to Grow Dragon Fruit Indoors: Pitaya Plant Growth Guide

 Types of Dragon Fruit Plant

 Today we will discuss how to grow dragon fruit of the Hylocereus undatus type.
 You probably already saw it in the grocery store or even ate it.
 The fruit features white flesh, small black crunchy seeds, and pink/red skin with soft green spikes.
-If the fruit does not convince you, let us tell you that the dragon fruit plant yields large yellowy-green flowers on the outside.
+If the fruit does not convince you, let us tell you that the dragon fruit plant yields large yellow-green flowers on the outside.

 During the night, they open in scented white, lily-like blooms.
 In other words, having such cacti in your garden or your home is a thing of beauty.